An Open Letter to the Architects of Illusion

 A Reality Check

 If you’ve built your empire on mystique, you should know: mystique has a half-life.
-And we’re well past it.

 The average “high-ticket mastermind” produces networking, not strategy.